Florida State Parks Pet Policy

 • Non-furbearing pets, such as reptiles, birds or fish, must be confined or under the physical control of the owner.
 Some animals may be prohibited on park property.
 Captive wild species, whether native or non-native and barnyard animals, except horses, are prohibited.

-• The number of pets allowed is variable by park depending on the campsite types and buffer zones available, but shall not exceed four.
+• The number of pets allowed per visitor varies by park depending on the campsite types and buffer zones available, but shall not exceed four.

 • Dogs, cats and other pets must be vaccinated as per Chapter 828, F.S.
 Florida Law.
 Owners do not need written proof of vaccination when registering to camp.